The Case For MLPs: K-1 Tax Benefits Add Value

 While many MLPs do have “take-or-pay” or “make-whole” contracts, which on paper guarantees a level of profit regardless of how much commodity flows through the pipeline, these guarantees have little value if the contracted party declares bankruptcy or the contract has to be fought in court over several years.

-MLPs have historically paid out all cash flow that they brought in and would finance their operations with additional secondary offerings and issuance of debt as needed.
+They’ve historically paid out all cash flow that they brought in and would finance their operations with additional secondary offerings and issuance of debt as needed.
 This is in contrast to regular companies when after they become profitable, start to finance their operations with retained earnings.

 Investors got a wake-up call at the end of 2014 when commodity prices plummeted and found these firms were just way too debt heavy for the yield they were providing to investors.
 Correspondingly, the prices plummeted and yields rose.
+Dividends were cut, and prices fell some more in a circle of death that seems to have ended by late 2020.

 Index funds work by buying a proportional representation of the largest companies.
 The larger a company is, the more money it has allocated to it in an index fund.
 As more money flows into a company from active funds and individual investors, the market cap grows and needs to be reflected in the index.
 Therefore the index fund buys more of that company, creating somewhat of a self-fulfilling prophecy of capital allocation.